 How do I sign up for Graduate Housing?

 Incoming students confirm housing through the Admission confirmation process.
-Current students confirm housing through the myShip portal.
+Current students confirm housing in the MyHousing portal through the myShip account.

 What amenities does Graduate Housing offer?